SESYNC-ci/syllabi/docs/data2doc.md

 {:style="text-transform: none;"}

 Your team is here to practice, and your instructors are here to coach.
-In the time scheduled for "Coaching", each team should aim to achieve the following:
+In the time scheduled for "Coaching," each team should aim to achieve the following:

 </section>